 - Referrals are important but as Bob said, you’ve got to start with that TRUST base.
 So, how do you start with that trust base?

-- You have to be able to walk the walk, One thing that Bob has discovered through his decades of experience is that he has always honoured his word, delivered on his promises and been completely transparent even in some scenarios where it costed him
+- You have to be able to walk the talk, One thing that Bob has discovered through his decades of experience is that he has always honoured his word, delivered on his promises and been completely transparent even in some scenarios where it cost him

 - At some points of his career Bob questioned whether living with his core values of being honest and transparent, was really serving him in the long term.

 - Bob stuck with his convictions and as he has gotten older he has realised that was a fantastic investment because being able to build your reputation and integrity is at the foundation for building trust

 - You can’t long term build trust on a weak foundation.
 An important thing Bob notes is that young people should pay close attention to this – look after your reputation and integrity

 - There is a risk when you refer someone to a referral partner – what happens if the referral partner doesn’t follow through or lets the person you referred down?

 - One of the best things you can do to manage exposure is to make sure you are doing enough one to one meeting with your referral partners so you really get to know people.